 Almost everyone has experienced sunburn, but if your skin is light sensitive, this can happen within as little as 20 minutes in the sun.
 To help relieve the "burning" when this happens, apply cold compresses - a washcloth soaked in cold water should do the trick.
-Over-the-counter corticosteroid creams probably won't provide any better relief, so you might as well save your money.
+Over-the-counter corticosteroid creams probably won't provide any better relief, so you might as well save your money on sun poisoning treatment.

 These ultra-sensitive reactions to sunlight can be worsened if you're taking some medications, including certain antibiotics, or herbs such as St. John's wort.
-Photosensitivity reactions can also stem from the interaction of the sun's rays with perfumes, soaps, and other substances on your skin.
+Photosensitivity reactions to polymorphous light eruption can also stem from the interaction of the sun's rays with perfumes, soaps, and other substances on your skin.
 More seriously, a photosensitivity reaction sometimes can be the first sign of systemic lupus erythematosus, an autoimmune disease.

-For the light-sensitive, the simplest way to avoid problems is to stay out of the sun, particularly from about 10 a.m. to 2 p.m., from April through September.
+For the light-sensitive, the simplest way to avoid problems is to stay out of the sun, particularly from about 10 a.m. to 2 p.m., from April through September to avoid sun poisoning.
 When you can't avoid the sun, be sure to use a sunblock with an SPF of 15 or higher.
 Apply it at least 20 minutes before you go outdoors, and remember to take it with you and put more on: use about an ounce each time and be sure to reapply every two hours.

 Andrew Weil, M.D.